Jake Lamb

-Jacob Ryan Lamb (born October 9, 1990) is an American professional baseball infielder in the Los Angeles Angels organization.
-He made his MLB debut with the Arizona Diamondbacks in 2014, and was an All-Star in 2017.
-He has also played in MLB for the Oakland Athletics, Chicago White Sox, Toronto Blue Jays, Los Angeles Dodgers, and Seattle Mariners.
+Jacob Ryan Lamb (born October 9, 1990) is an American professional baseball infielder who is a free agent.
+He made his Major League Baseball (MLB) debut with the Arizona Diamondbacks in 2014, and was an All-Star in 2017.
+He has also played in MLB for the Oakland Athletics, Chicago White Sox, Toronto Blue Jays, Los Angeles Dodgers, Seattle Mariners, and Los Angeles Angels.

-Amateur career
+Early life

 Lamb grew up in the Queen Anne neighborhood of Seattle, Washington.
 He attended Bishop Blanchet High School in Seattle and starred for their baseball team.

 After graduating high school, the Pittsburgh Pirates selected Lamb in the 38th round of the 2009 MLB Draft, but he followed through with his commitment to attend the University of Washington.

+College career

-He played college baseball for the Washington Huskies baseball team.
+Lamb played college baseball for the Washington Huskies baseball team.
 With the Huskies, Lamb was named an All-Pac-12 Conference player.
 After his sophomore season in 2011, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.